 The organization must supervise and monitor the activity of outsourced system development.
 Where system and software development is outsourced either wholly or partly to external parties the security requirements must be specified in a contract or attached agreement.
 This is where Annex A 15.1 is important to have correct as well as A.13.2.4 for nondisclosure and confidentiality.
-It is also important to supervise and monitor development to gain assurance that organizational standards and requirements for security within systems is achieved.
-Depending on how embedded outsource partners are within the organization, especially if staff are located on organizational premises, it is important to include their staff in security awareness training and awareness programmed and communications.
+It is also important to supervise and monitor development to gain assurance that organizational standards and requirements for security within systems are achieved.
+Depending on how embedded outsource partners are within the organization, especially if staff is located on organizational premises, it is important to include their staff in security awareness training and awareness programmed and communications.
 It is critical to ensure that the internal security practices of the outsource partner, e.g. staff vetting, at least meet assurance requirements relevant to the risk levels related to the developments they will be working on.
-The auditor will be looking to see that where outsourcing is used, there is evidence of due diligence before, during and after the engagement of the outsource partner has been conducted and includes consideration for information security provisions.
+The auditor will be looking to see that where outsourcing is used, there is evidence of due diligence before, during, and after the engagement of the outsource partner has been conducted and includes consideration for information security provisions.

 A.14.2.8 System Security Testing

 Testing of security functionality needs to be carried out during development.
 Specific testing of security functionality for any development must be carried out and signed-off by an appropriate authority with security competency and responsibility.
 Security testing expected outcomes should be documented before testing commences and should be based on business requirements for security.
-The auditor will want to see that there is evidence that security specific testing has been carried out in any development that is security relevant.
+The auditor will want to see that there is evidence that security-specific testing has been carried out in any development that is security-relevant.

 A.14.2.9 System Acceptance Testing